 If I ever go to Olive Garden, I always order the soup and salad with lots of fresh grated parmesan cheese.
 I have some fresh curly kale growing in my pallet garden so I decided to try to do my own at home.
 I looked online for ideas.
 I came up with this one after checking out about 5 or 6 others.
 This is a tasty and easy soup to make and enjoy.
+I updated it to include some lactose intolerant options.

 1 lb.
 Hot or Mild Italian sausage, casings removed